 From there, it’s time to add some funds to your sportsbook wallet and select a wager.
 Deposit options will likely include debit cards and bank transfers, while the upcoming college basketball games you can bet on will appear on the list of sports available.
 The games will appear in the main betting lobby.
 Once you find the game you want to bet on, click on the odds for your choice.
 It’ll transfer to the betting slip, where you just have to add in your bet amount, verify that all is well and click “Submit” to make it official.

-The bracket is broken down into four regions — East, South, Midwest and West — with 16 teams in each.
+The bracket is broken down into four regions with 16 teams in each.
 To get to that number, eight teams compete in the “First Four” games to whittle down the total number of squads to 64.
 From there, the tournament is single-elimination.
 Winners will advance, while losers will go home.
 That’s how the bracket works for tournament purposes, but there’s a lot more to see.
 There are bracket contests that you can play for the chance to win real prizes.

 Local pools with friends and coworkers are a popular option, but you can also find plenty online.
 For the online contests, some are free, while others require an entry fee.
 The free contests may offer big prize pools, but the chances of winning are slim.
 That’s because they attract legions of contestants, so you’ll have to do well to make any kind of noise.
 The typical contest requires users to fill out the bracket in its entirety.
 You get points, depending on how many picks you get right.

 March Madness is a big time of the year for sportsbooks.
 Each game attracts lots of betting action, and you can also expect to see themed promotions and bonuses available as books look to bring in as much business as possible.
-Additionally, you’ll find some bracket competitions to consider.
-Some of them may be free to play, while others might require an entry fee.
-While we can’t say for sure what sportsbooks, such as DraftKings IA and PointsBet in Iowa, have up their sleeve, we expect it to be something good.
+Additionally, you’ll find some free-to-play bracket competitions to consider.
+Here are the best ones to check out.

 From the opening game straight through to the national title tilt, you’ll have plenty of betting options to explore during March Madness.
 Sportsbooks will post odds for each game for your consideration.
 When you scroll through the upcoming slate of games, you’ll see individual listings like this: